MicrosoftDocs/well-architected/well-architected/services/azure-service-fabric-well-architected-framework.md

 **Standard clusters** require you to define a cluster resource alongside a number of supporting resources.
 These resources must be set up correctly upon deployment and throughout the lifecycle of the cluster.
 Otherwise, the cluster and your services will not function properly.

 **Managed clusters** are an evolution of the standard cluster resource model that simplifies your deployment and management operations.
-The managed clusters model consists of a single Service Fabric managed cluster resource that encapsulates and abstracts away the underlying resources.
+The managed cluster model consists of a single Service Fabric managed cluster resource that encapsulates and abstracts away the underlying resources.

 This article primarily discusses the **managed cluster** model for simplicity.
 However, call-outs are made for any special considerations that apply to the **standard cluster** model.